julelang/manual/src/std/math.md

 ```jule
 fn Mod(x: f64, mut y: f64): f64
 ```
-Returns the floating-point remainder of x/y.
-The magnitude of the result is less than y and its sign agrees with that of x.
+Returns the floating\-point remainder of x/y\.
+The magnitude of the result is less than y and its sign agrees with that of x\.

 Special cases are:<br>
 ```